HJCD-IK: GPU-Accelerated Inverse Kinematics through Batched Hybrid Jacobian Coordinate Descent: The HJCD-IK Algorithm

 \subsection{Massively-Parallel Orientation-Aware CCD (PO-CCD)}

-Our co-designed, orientation-aware, greedy CCD stage (\cref{alg:pccd}) efficiently harnesses GPU parallelism by distributing orientation-aware CCD computations across blocks, warps, and threads, enabling the simultaneous processing of hundreds to low thousands of sampled configuration seeds.
+Our co-designed, orientation-aware, greedy CCD stage (\cref{alg:pccd}) efficiently harnesses GPU parallelism by distributing orientation-aware CCD computations across blocks, warps, and threads, enabling the simultaneous processing of hundreds to low-thousands of sampled configuration seeds.
 At the highest level this is done by launching $M$ parallel blocks that run asynchronously, one for each sample.
-Within these samples synchronizations are kept to a minimum, and all underlying linear algebra is parallelized across threads for maximal efficiency.
+Within these samples synchronizations are kept to a minimum, and all underlying linear algebra is parallelized across threads.

 As shown in~\cref{alg:pccd} Lines 2-4, the algorithm begins with uniform sampling of $M$ initial joint configuration seeds within the joint limits of each joint.

 We then enter the main orientation-aware CCD loop (\cref{alg:pccd} Lines 5-14) where each block uses two warps of threads for each joint.
 This ensures that each pair of warps is responsible for performing an update for a single joint of a single IK problem, one for orientation and one for position.
 At every iteration, these warps calculate coordinate descent updates while holding all other values constant, producing for each joint, in parallel, the orientation and position task residual (\cref{alg:pccd} Lines 6-8).